skmachra/cph-leetcode/README.md

 ### Test Case Folder

 The test cases will be saved in a `testCase` folder in your workspace directory.
-The folder will contain two files:
+The folder will contain input/output files:

+## File Description:

-- `input.txt`: Contains the input values for each test case.
+- **Input Files**: Each `input_X.txt` file contains the input values for the corresponding test case.
-- `output.txt`: Contains the expected output for each test case.
+- **Output Files**: Each `output_X.txt` file contains the expected output for the corresponding test case.

 ## Commands